fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

 ### Testing

-You can use the [FPDocs, simulation API](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
+You can use the [FPDocs, simulation](https://fintechprimitives.com/api/#post-order-simulation) to simulate `successful` and `failed` orders to help you during the integration process.
 Use the following json to simulate the order to `successful` state.

 ```json
 {